Best Essential Oils

 Over the past few decades, there has been a distinct rise in the popularity of complementary and alternative medicine (CAM).
 A big part of this is due to the rising popularity of essential oils.
 According to the global Aromatherapy Market Analysis, Companies Profiles, Share, Size, Trends, Growth, and Forecast to 2024, there is expected to be an 8 percent growth in the global aromatherapy market between 2017 and 2024.

 Despite its rising popularity, you might not know what essential oils are.
 The simplistic way of looking at it is that they are very potent oils, some of which that have been around for centuries.
 These essential oils are extracted from plants in order to capture their scents, flavors, and overall beneficial elements.

-Not only that, they also have wonderful benefits for your hair, skin, and make for a great addition to your healthcare collection in addition to being used for aromatherapy.
+Not only that, but they also have wonderful benefits for your hair, and skin, and make for a great addition to your healthcare collection in addition to being used for aromatherapy.

 There are a couple of things that you need to know before we get into the specific types of essential oils.
 The first is that, when applying these oils topically, you should always use carrier oil rather than applying the oils from your essential oil bottles.
 Carrier oils such as jojoba or coconut oil are used to dilute the potency of the essential oils.

 You should always perform a patch test with the oil before applying it to larger areas of your skin just in case you have any sort of negative reaction.
 It is also worth noting that a great deal of essential oils are toxic and they absolutely should not be taken by mouth unless it is under the specific guidance of a healthcare professional.

 Lastly, you want to make sure that you buy pure essential oils.
 There are a ton of knock-off versions out there that simply put, just smell good.
 Perfume oils won’t contain the same kinds of benefits that true essential oils will have.
 Be sure to look out for the knock-offs.